-She is proud of being on the Earth Charter Commission, and she sits on the Earth Charter International Council.
-In 2000, she and five friends carried out Powershift – a cross Canada cycling campaign to raise awareness about climate change and air pollution.
-With fellow students at Yale University, she developed the 'Recognition of Responsibility' that she brought to the 2002 UN World Summit on Sustainable Development in Johannesburg, South Africa, where she was on the UN Secretary General Kofi Annan’s Special Advisory Panel.
+She is proud of her work as an Earth Charter Commissioner (earthcharterinaction.org).
+In 2000, she and five friends carried out Powershift – a cross-Canada cycling campaign to raise awareness about climate change and air pollution.
+In 2001, with fellow students at Yale University, she developed‘the Skyfish Project’, a youth thinktank that brought their ‘Recognition of Responsibility’ to the 2002 UN World Summit on Sustainable Development in Johannesburg, South Africa, where she was on the UN Secretary General Kofi Annan’s Special Advisory Panel.
 The trip was the subject of a documentary film that aired on CBC’s long-running documentary series ‘The Nature of Things’.

-Severn believes that science and media communication is important for informing global change.
-She received a Bachelor of Science in Ecology and Evolutionary Biology (Yale, 2002), and a Masters of Science in Ethnobotany (University of Victoria, 2007) where she studied with Kwakwaka’wakw elders on the Pacific Northwest coast.
-She has completed several speaking tours in Japan with the Namakemono Club and published several books, and co-hosted a TV series in North America for children called 'Suzuki's NatureQuest’.
-She is one of the authors and editors of the book 'Notes from Canada’s Young Activists' (Greystone Books 2007), and currently hosts the third season of the APTN series ‘Samaqan – Water Stories’ about Indigenous Peoples' water issues.
+Severn believes that science is important for informing global change , and it must be coupled with media and communication.
+She received a Bachelor of Science in Ecology and Evolutionary Biology from Yale University, and a Masters of Science in Ethnoecology from the University of Victoria, British Columbia, where she studied with Kwakwaka’wakw elders on the Pacific Northwest coast.
+She has completed several speaking tours in Japan with the Namakemono Club and published several books including The Day You Will Change the World (Gakuyo Shobo, 2003), now in its 19th printing.
+She is one of the authors and editors of the book Notes from Canada’s Young Activists (Greystone Books 2007).
+As a youth Severn co-hosted a TV series in North America for children called ‘Suzuki’s NatureQuest,’ and hosted the APTN series ‘Samaqan – Water Stories’ about First Nations and water issues.